opamp/MCSwitch/README.markdown

 ========

 ## About
 MCSwitch provide you with environment to play plural minecraft versions.
-But,Now It supports mac only.
+But,Now It supports a mac only.
 I'm considering also about other platform support.